NShanks/ffsite/README.md

 python manage.py sync_sleeper
 What it does:

-Fetches the current NFL week.
+Fetches the current NFL week from the Sleeper API.

 Syncs all Users and MemberProfiles.